mecanicascience/WaterDropEngine_Cpp/README.md

 WaterDropEngine (<i>WDE</i>) is a 3D rendering engine mainly designed for computer graphics and physics simulations, using Vulkan.
 WDE is a free and open-source project, so you can directly support it by submitting improvements and by creating new pull requests or issues.
-We'll be happy to answer your questions and to add your new code implementation ideas.
+We'll be happy to answer your questions and add your new code implementation ideas.

 <br/>